ganeshmore99/Chicken-Disease-Classification-Projects/README.md

 2. Push the Docker image to Container Registry
 3. Launch the Web App Server in Azure
 4. Pull the Docker image from the container registry to Web App server and run

+## Contributing
+Contributions are welcome!
+Please feel free to submit a Pull Request.

+## License
+This project is licensed under the MIT License.